Define the function f(t) = exp(-pi * t^2)

 .
 The function tf_integral

 below implements this approach.
-It uses numerical integration to compute the Fourier transform of a function f
+It uses numerical integration to compute the Fourier transform of f

 over the interval \([-T/2, T/2]\).